andraugust/andraugust.github.io/classical-mechanics.md

 It's the total energy, and it's conserved.
 Note that if $$L$$ depended explicitly on time, then the system would not be time-translation invariant and its energy would change according to $$\partial L / \partial t$$.

 $$H$$ is called the _Hamiltonian_ and it's yet another way to encode or represent a system.
-But like the Lagrangian it isn't a dynamics equation defing a trajectory, for that we have the EL equation.
+But like the Lagrangian it isn't a dynamics equation defining a trajectory, for that we have the EL equation.
 Does the Hamiltonian have its own version of the EL equation?
 To find out let's do what we tend to do when we have a new mathematical object: compute its differential.

 $$